 Context

 Global biodiversity loss threatens ecosystem stability, yet conservation efforts lack real-time monitoring tools.
 Traditional field methods are expensive, slow, and limited in scope.
-We saw an opportunity to combine remote sensing (bioacoustics, satellite & flown instruments, and more) with machine learning to give conservationists and land users actionable data at scale.
+We uncovered an opportunity to combine remote sensing (bioacoustics, satellite & flown instruments, and more) with machine learning to give conservationists and land users actionable data at scale: an “operating system for nature".

 My Role